Mindfulness Training Retreat for Healthcare Professionals

 ACCOMMODATIONS

-Book your own at a prefered rate at the nearby Semiahmoo Resort.
+Book your own at a preferred rate at the nearby Semiahmoo Resort.

 Commuter participants also welcome.